SwitchctiwS/algorithms-c/README.md

 # algorithms-c
-This is a backup of my algorithms folder
+This is a backup of my algorithms folder.